Her-Code/Clothes-Store/README.md

  ### 2. What I will be doing in this project

-- Use Javascript for `DOM maniputation` and addEventListeners.
+- Use Javascript for `DOM manipulation` and addEventListeners.
 - Fetch and display the data in the `API`
 - Create an `HTML file` to show structure of the data.
 - Create a `CSS file` and add styles to beautify the appearance of the data.